gamesonweb/gow-olympic-edition-yama/README.md

 Kazenoyama : Kishan Turpin

 ## Context:

+You are an athlete for the slalom championship!
-The goal of this game is to get the maximum point you can get in each level.
+Your goal is to get the maximum point in each level!
 The difficulty of a level is represented by the color of the pole in the menu.

 **Levels :**